 Writing makes us more prone to leading sedentary lives.
 You often have to sit in front of your computer or tablet and punch away for hours.
 Your neck, back and arms hurt but the satisfaction which comes with completing a piece is one of our most potent analgesics.
-We cannot write on the go.
+We may not be able to always write on the go.
 We need to sit in one spot and pour all our creative powers into one theme to create magic.

-Be active: It is this sedentary lifestyle that makes us inactive that we first need to thrash.
+It is this sedentary lifestyle that makes us inactive that we first need to thrash.
 I remember when I worked on my school farm, sometime in 2017, I did not experience menstrual cramps.
 The cycles were painless.
 I guess it was because we did a lot of physical work.
 Hoes and cutlasses blistered my palms but it took me away from my inactive lifestyle for a good fraction of that year.

 More recently, I have determined to be strict with my workout schedule.
 I look way too strong to be boxed around and beaten to pulp for 5 days straight in one month by menstrual cramps.
 If you are horrible at getting out of bed by 6 am and jogging down the street, you can set your workout time to sunset.
 Most evenings meet me getting off my pc for 10 to 15 minutes four times a week to do some squats and side hops.
 It hasn’t been very easy to follow strictly but I feel lighter and happier.
 Consider yoga and dances.
 Put the music on or use an earpiece and dance until you are sweating and panting.
 You will be amazed at how things would turn out.

-Cut down on junks and soda: I know so many writers who pass time eating junks while working.
+I know so many writers who pass time eating junks while working.
 I am guilty.
 I sometimes buy a pack of snacks for this same purpose.
-In 2018 for instance, took so much soda.
+In 2018 for instance, I took so much soda.
 I noticed that a lot of sugar made me drowsy and helps me to sleep.
-I had many more bad days than I could count in that year and drinks kept coming through for me.
+I had many more bad days than I could count in that year and those drinks kept coming through for me.
 I drank so much.
-Once I went like 4 bottles in one day.
+Once, I went like 4 bottles in one day.
 And my periods were merciless to me.
 I would throw up and stool.
 I have replaced soda with custard, with no sugar, just lots of milk.
 And this is helping.
 I also think it would be great to stock fruits weekly.
 Instead of having chin-chin while writing, a fruit salad would be way better.
 Chill the fruits if you have the means, if not, go for the unripe fruits so they can serve you longer.
 It is advisable to eat fruits and veggies when they are in season, it is cheaper and mostly fresher.

-Stay hydrated: These days, I carry a small jar of water with me.
+These days, I carry a small jar of water with me.
 I guess I now understand what it means to stay hydrated and the dangers of being otherwise.
 When I haven’t had enough water, I get such a horrible headache that it is difficult to concentrate on anything.
 Whether it is a book I am reading or some poem I am writing.
-I get restless and feel like my head would explode in tiny bits.
+I get restless and feel like my head would explode into tiny bits.
 Never think that a drink would well replace water.
 Don’t wait until you are thirsty before you drink water.
-The Institute of Medicine recommends nearly 2 liters of water per day.
+The Institute of Medicine recommends over 2 liters of water per day.
 Just drink lots of water especially during your period.